 The application fee is $105 CAD.
 All fees related information can be found on the Tuition and Financial Assistance page.

-No. Applicants are admitted to UTS solely on the basis of high academic potential and the results of the entrance examinations.
+No. Applicants are admitted to UTS solely on the basis of their own merit.
 However, if everything is equal, we may consider siblings first.

-The 2016-17 tuition fee is $24,500.
-UTS fees include a student activity fee, course fees, and outdoor experiential education trip.
-New students must also pay an enrollment fee, which was $2,000 in 2016.
+The 2017-18 tuition fee is $25,350, which includes course fees, cost of leadership and outdoor education program, and a student activity fee).
+New students must also pay an enrollment fee, which was $2,500 in 2017.
 Additional costs including texts, supplies, class field trips, etc. can range from $300-600 depending upon the grade.
 All overnight trips that are not covered by tuition and student activity fees are optional.
 Participation in an athletic team or other team (e.g. chess) will not generally incur additional costs.

 Yes, UTS has one of the largest financial assistance programs among independent schools in Canada.
 UTS awards approximately $1.2 million in financial assistance to approximately 20% of our students, from 5% to 100% of the tuition.

 The SSAT can be written on any of the scheduled Standard or Flex dates listed on the SSAT website at any test centre between October and December 9, 2017.
 Any tests written after the December 9, 2017 deadline will not be accepted.

 Yes, there is a fee of $127 USD that is paid directly to SSAT.
 For families with limited financial resources, a fee waiver for the SSAT test and the preparation materials can be requested by contacting our Admissions Office, Kristine Maitland at 416-946-7995 or firstname.lastname@example.org.

-Approximately 65% of the Stage 1 applicants are invited to Stage 2 based solely on the SSAT scores, strength of the online application, and report cards.
+Approximately 50% of the Stage 1 applicants are invited to Stage 2 based solely on the SSAT scores, strength of the online application, and report cards.

 For Stage 1 applicants who are invited to Stage 2, the following 3 criteria are considered: